HOMEOWNER FAQs

 I have private facilities on my property.
 What do I do?

 Some underground utilities on your property will NOT be marked by Indiana 811 Members because they are not owned by Indiana 811 Members.
-Examples of private facilities include electric or water lines to your pool, lines to septic tanks, electric lines to sheds or landscape lighting, lawn sprinkler systems, invisible pet fencing, and more.
+Visit https://indiana811.org/myutilities/ for more information regarding private facilities and companies that will locate them for you for a fee.

 What is positive response?